Neighbourhood Planning in Great Barton

 The area designation statement, map and responses to the consultation can be found below:

-- Great Barton neighbourhood area designation statement (superceded)
+- Great Barton neighbourhood area designation statement (superseded)

-- Map of Great Barton neighbourhood area (Great Barton Parish boundary) (superceded)
+- Map of Great Barton neighbourhood area (Great Barton Parish boundary) (superseded)

 - Responses to the neighbourhood area consultation